 You can help your child become familiar with the ideas they will need to understand when they start maths in school.
 Allow your child to help sort cutlery, set the table, count out the correct number of spoons or forks.
-Allow your child to help you divide sweets among friends.
+Talk about the numbers visible on a trip to the shops.
 Help your child to sort and match objects on the basis of:

-- size place all the small objects in the box; - shape put all the round objects on the table; - colour put all the red items on the chair; - # texture put all the smooth items in the box; - function collect all the items which roll together; - material gather all the wooden items together.
+- Size place all the small objects in the box; - Shape put all the round objects on the table; - Colour put all the red items on the chair; - Texture put all the smooth items in the box; - Function collect all the items which roll together;

+• Material - gather all the wooden items together.

-Again, the incidental use of the Irish number terms is easy here as, just like with colours, it entails the use of single words as 'aon' (one), 'do' (two) or 'tri' (three).
+Again, the incidental use of the Irish number terms is easy for some as, just like with colours, it entails the use of single words such as 'aon' (one), 'dó' (two) or 'trí' (three).